-Nonetheless, it was not in the interests of the new government merely to impoverish the samurai.
-They represented the intellectual class, were strongly interested in politics, and could become the core of an antigovernment movement.
-Giving them jobs would have been one effective way to do this, but there were only a limited number of government posts available, and larger numbers of officials would also mean a greater fiscal burden.
+Nonetheless, it was not in the interest of the new government merely to impoverish the samurai.
+They represented the intellectual class, were strongly interested in politics and could become the core of an antigovernment movement.
+Giving them jobs would have been one effective way to do this, but there were only a limited number of government posts available, and larger numbers of officials would also mean larger fiscal burdens.
 Instead, the government emphasized a "Samurai Relief Plan (shizoku jyusan)" as a comprehensive program to encourage the samurai to work in industry.
-It was Toshimichi Okubo, a strong rival to Takamori Saigo and the minister of internal affairs, who on the one hand vigorously cracked down on discontented samurai rebels to stabilize domestic control but on the other promoted samurai relief plans to encourage them to take up the cause of industrialization.
+It was Toshimichi Okubo, a strong rivalry with Takamori Saigo and the Minister of Internal Affairs, who on the one hand vigorously cracked down on discontented the samurai rebellions to stabilize domestic control but on the other promoted samurai relief plans to encourage them to take up the cause of industrialization.

-Travels in Europe and North America had shown Okubo the differences between Japan and the Great Powers and inspired him to establish a Ministry of Internal Affairs with strong authority over "the stability of the state and the protection of the people."
-He reinforced the supervisory powers of the provincial governors and enhanced police organizations, but also promoted industrialization and business as a means of restraining disgruntled citizens.
+Travels in Europe and North America had shown Okubo the differences between Japan and the great powers and inspired him to establish a Ministry of Internal Affairs with strong authority over "the stability of the state and the protection of the people."
+He beefed-up supervision of provincial governors and enhanced police organizations, but also promoted industrialization and business as a means of restraining disgruntled citizens.
 When it was clear that the government would go ahead with the repeal of hereditary stipends, Okubo began formulating a full-fledged samurai relief plan as a means to ensure "state stability."
 In 1886, together with Minister of Finance Shigenobu Okuma, he used the surplus funds from the elimination of stipends to create a capital lending institution and provide funding for samurai relief programs.
 The lending of capital to samurai was the central focus of the samurai relief program that began in 1877.
-Okubo's samurai relief plan had two pillars: one was to give samurai uncultivated lands and the other was to assist samurai to start businesses.
-Okubo wanted to give samurai, who had lost their pride and privileges, a new mission of turning uncultivated lands into rich farms.
+Okubo's samurai relief plan had two pillars: One was to give samurai uncultivated lands and the other was to assist samurai to start businesses.
+Okubo wanted to give samurai, who had lost their pride and privileges, a new mission to turn uncultivated lands into rich farms.
 Lending went extremely well, but Okubo's shizoku reclamation project did not produce results over the short term because bidders incurred significant costs for travel and management.